 Plessey expands its distribution network in Europe

-Plessey Semiconductors has entered into a distribution agreement with Alcom Electronics B.V, an electronics distributor and provider of advanced complete solutions headquartered in the Netherlands, to expand its European network with coverage in the Benelux market for its GaN-on-Si LED products.
+Plessey has entered into a distribution agreement with Solid State Supplies, headquartered in Redditch, UK, to expand its European network with coverage in the UK and Ireland market for its GaN-on-Si LED products.

-Marcel den Bak, Managing Director of Alcom, said, "Alcom is excited to be Plessey Semiconductors' partner for Benelux.
-The innovative Plessey LED solution fits very well within Alcom's market approach.
-We are offering the newest technology in the respective markets we are active in, making sure that our customers can be more competitive in their end applications.
-Plessey, being an early adaptor of GaN-on-Si LED technology, will bring Alcom and its customers an extremely competitive, high quality light source.
-With Plessey combined in Alcom's portfolio, we are convinced that we will bring the most advanced Solid State Lighting Solution available today, of which our customers will have the greatest benefits."
+John Macmichael, Managing Director of Solid State Supplies said; "Plessey's GaN-on-Si technology looks set to cause major disruption in the LED lighting market.
+Our in-house lighting division is already geared up to support lighting and luminaire designers with these new LEDs.
+We look forward to a very bright future in partnership with Plessey."

-David Owen, Plessey's Regional Sales Director, added, "Plessey is very pleased to work with a distributor that has been focusing on the Solid Sate Lighting market for a considerable number of years.
-Alcom has a dedicated team working in the lighting segment and therefore considerable knowledge of the growing Benelux lighting industry and customer base, which will accelerate the time to market for Plessey GaN-on-Si LEDs in this region."
+David Owen, Plessey's Regional Sales Director, added, "Plessey is very pleased to join forces with a distributor that has a focused lighting division already up and running, helping the significant number of lighting and luminaire makers in the UK.
+Solid State Supplies has a strong portfolio of products to support the lighting eco system which is now enhanced by the addition of the Plessey GaN-on-Si LED product range.
+This will accelerate the time to market for Plessey LEDs in this region."

-David Owen, Plessey's Regional Sales Director, added, "Plessey is very pleased to work with a distributor that has been focusing on the Solid Sate Lighting market for a considerable number of years.
-Alcom has a dedicated team working in the lighting segment and therefore considerable knowledge of the growing Benelux lighting industry and customer base, which will accelerate the time to market for Plessey GaN-on-Si LEDs in this region."
+David Owen, Plessey's Regional Sales Director, added, "Plessey is very pleased to join forces with a distributor that has a focused lighting division already up and running, helping the significant number of lighting and luminaire makers in the UK.
+Solid State Supplies has a strong portfolio of products to support the lighting eco system which is now enhanced by the addition of the Plessey GaN-on-Si LED product range.
+This will accelerate the time to market for Plessey LEDs in this region."

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...